wma1729/algorithms/graphs/README.md

 ```

 ## Single Source Shortest Path (SSSP)
-The problem is to find shortest paths from a given vertex *v* to all other vertices of the graph.<br>
+The problem is to find shortest paths from a given vertex *v* to all other vertices of the graph.

-We develop a simple data structure that:
+A simple data structure is used to:
-- Tracks weight at each vertex (we are tracking cumulative weight).
+- track weight at each vertex (we are tracking cumulative weight).
-- Tracks the parent vertex that used to reach the current vertex.
+- track the parent vertex that is used to reach the current vertex.
 This enables us to generate the whole path.

 ```C++
 /*